Autodisplay: Mechanism

 Autodisplay is based on the mechanism of bacterial autotransporter proteins.

-These proteins have a signal peptide at the N-terminus which allows them to be translocated across the bacterial inner membrane and into the periplasm.
+These proteins have a signal peptide at the N-terminus which allow them to be translocated across the bacterial inner membrane and into the periplasm.
 In the periplasm a β-barrel domain at the protein's C-terminus inserts into the bacterial outer membrane, forming a channel through which the rest of the protein can pass.
 The rest of the protein threads through this channel across the outer membrane and to the surface of the bacteria.
 Once it reaches the surface, the protein may stay connected to the membrane-bound β-barrel or it may be cleaved from the membrane and secreted into the extracellular environment.
 There are several known Autotransporter pathways.

 Autodisplay uses this autotransporter system by inserting a protein of interest between the N-terminal signal peptide and the C-terminal β-barrel of an autotransporter.
 This allow the protein of interest to be carried to the bacterial surface by the regular autotransporter mechanism.